Customize Consent Preferences

 • Stamping delay in any other case – Penalty is ten (10) times the amount of stamp duty.

-In case there is a request for the remission of the late penalty, it has to be made in writing with complete explanations of the delay with enough supporting evidence.
+To request remission of the late penalty, write a letter explaining the delay and provide supporting evidence.
 And if everything seems right to the collector, the person might remit entirely or partly the penalty payable depending on the individual circumstances.

 Commencement of business vs no commencement of business